mechanistry/timberborn-modding/README.md

 # Timberborn modding tools and examples

 ## Overview
 This project's intent is to make you familiar with the Timberborn modding pipeline.
-It contains three example mods that showcase basic modding possibilities - adding new buildings, adding your own scripts and overwriting existing game elements.
+It contains four example mods that showcase basic modding possibilities - adding new buildings, adding your own scripts and overwriting existing game elements.
 There are also the tools for automatic Timberborn DLLs import and building the mods.

 The repository also contains Timbermesh editor libraries, which allow you to use our [custom mesh format](https://github.com/mechanistry/timbermesh).